-Access to the facility is appropriate and efficiently managed with liaison evident between the Needs Assessment Service Coordinator and the clinical team.
+Resident admission to the facility is appropriate and efficiently managed with liaison evident between the Lakes Needs Assessment Service Co-ordinator and the clinical team.
 Relevant information is provided to the potential resident and their family to facilitate admission to the facility.

 The residents' needs are assessed by the multidisciplinary team on admission and within the required time frames.
 Care plans are individualised, based on a comprehensive range of information and accommodate any new problems that might arise.
 The residents' files reviewed evidenced that the care provided, and the needs of the residents are reviewed and evaluated on a regular and timely basis.
 Residents are referred to other health providers as required.
-Shift handovers and communication sheets promote continuity of care between each of the shifts.
+Shift handovers and communication sheets promote continuity of care between the shifts in the rest home and hospital and the dementia facility.

-The planned activity programme is delivered by three part time activity staff.
-The programme provides the residents with a variety of individual and group activities and maintains their links with the community.
+The planned activity programme is delivered by one full time diversional therapist and two part time activities assistants, spread across the three clinical areas.
+There is a separate programme for dementia residents which caters specifically for their unique needs, and one for rest home and hospital residents which provides a variety of individual and group activities and maintains the residents' links with the community.
 There is a facility van available for outings.